 TLC 1115: Computer Science eXperience (csX) Lab

-csX is the department's peer tutoring and mentoring lab for students taking certain Computer Science (CS) courses.
-It features 23 PC workstations, a 70" SMART display and presentation board, a whiteboard, and a color printer.Learn more about csX
+csX is our peer tutoring and mentoring lab for students taking certain Computer Science (CS) courses.
+It features 23 PC workstations, a 70" SMART display and presentation board, and a whiteboard.Learn more about csX

 TLC 2101: CoLab

 The CoLab is designed as primarily a small group meeting and collaboration space.
 This room features two dual-screen PC workstations, four small mobile laptop tables (that may be combined into a small conference table), two large whiteboards, and a 70" display with wireless connectivity using the SolsticePod app.
 This room can comfortably accommodate 4-6 people.Usage Guidelines

 The CoDELab is designed as a collaborative development environment for small groups as well as individuals to work on projects.
 This room features four dual-screen PC workstations, four small mobile laptop tables (that may be combined as needed), and a 70" display with wireless connectivity using the SolsticePod app.
 This room can comfortably accommodate 6 people.Usage Guidelines

 TLC 1210 is the smaller of our two classrooms where all face-to-face Computer Science (CS) classes are taught.
 This room features 25 PC workstations, a 70" SMART display and presentation board, overhead TVs that replicate the SMART board, and whiteboards.